 • Use a salsa you like the flavor of—we like mild or medium pureed since the kids don’t like chunks of onions!—and know that you can leave it off of a section if the kids aren’t salsa fans.

-• Let the kids eat this with their fingers if they want to—it makes for pretty great finger food!
+• Let the kids eat this with their fingers if they want to—it makes for pretty great finger food for toddlers.

 • Add some of the toppings to some of the pan.
 So do onions or greens on just one portion if you think the kids would prefer a plainer version.